r94o/CV/README.md

 Due to the live nature of the energy market, contract offers are only valid for the day they are generated.
 It was crucial that I was organised in my approach to deliver on the expectations set by the client and to provide the most value during our meetings.

+At Makers Academy, group projects were usually two weeks long.
+In order to make sure our apps were robust, we implemented feature freezes two days before the deadline so we could check for any bugs and refactor code where necessary.
+This gave us confidence in our app while presenting to the rest of the cohort.

 ## Education